-USE CASE: Given an address or the BBL (NYC property ID) of a New York City building, discover the “true owner,” meaning the common business entity or the individual owner instead of the LLC.
+USE CASE: Find the True Owner of a New York City property.
+Given an address or the BBL (NYC property ID) of a New York City building, find the true owner, meaning the common business entity or the individual owner instead of the LLC.
 If the property being searched is a Condominium, see this link “Find the True Owner of a NYC Condominium Unit.”

 TIME TO LEARN PROCESS: 30 minutes

 TIME TO EXECUTE SEARCH: 5 minutes to 20 minutes

 1) Navigate to city’s NYCityMap website http://maps.nyc.gov/doitt/nycitymap/ You can also reach this information here: https://zola.planning.nyc.gov/about/.

 2) Type in the address or the 10-digit BBL.
 This example is the Empire State Building, at 350 Fifth Avenue.